UNGlobalPulse/UNGP-settlement-modelling/docs/source/data_inputs.rst

 ---------

-In the ``geography/`` folder we include information about the geogrpahy of the ``world`` we are modelling - e.g. a refugee settlement.
+In the ``geography/`` folder we include information about the geography of the ``world`` we are modelling - e.g. a refugee settlement.

 ``JUNE`` operates on a three-tiered geographical hierarchy:

 1. Regions: the highest level
 2. Super areas: the middle level
 3. Areas: the lowest level

-As an example, in the case of the Cox's Bazar settlement: regions correspond to the ~20 camps which make up the settlements; super areas refer to the UNHCR deliniated blocks in whach camp; and areas refer to the Majhee blocks.
+As an example, in the case of the Cox's Bazar settlement: regions correspond to the ~20 camps which make up the settlement; super areas refer to the UNHCR deliniated blocks in a given camp; and areas refer to the Majhee blocks which make up the super areas.

 How to choose the components of the hierarchy depends on the availablility of geo-tagged data, as well as the availability of other data at these levels of geographical disaggregation.
 For example, as described in later sections, we will